RotorHazard/RotorHazard/doc/Software Setup.md

 The "dtoverlay=miniuart-bt" line moves the high performance UART from the Bluetooth device to the GPIO pins, which is needed for setups like the S32_BPill that use the serial port as the communications channel to the nodes.

 The "core_freq" line fixes a potential variable clock-rate issue, described [here](https://www.abelectronics.co.uk/kb/article/1089/i2c--smbus-and-raspbian-stretch-linux).
-If a Raspberry Pi 4 is being used, the "core_freq" line should be omitted (as per the Raspberry Pi documentation [here](https://www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md)).
+If a Raspberry Pi 4 or Pi 5 is being used, the "core_freq" line should be omitted (as per the Raspberry Pi documentation [here](https://www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md)).

 For the S32_BPill setup, the "dtoverlay=act-led,gpio=24" and "dtparam=act_led_trigger=heartbeat" lines configure a Raspberry-Pi-heartbeat signal that the BPill processor monitors to track the status of the Pi.
 The "dtoverlay=gpio-shutdown..." line makes it so the shutdown button still operates if the RotorHazard server is not running.

+If the Raspberry Pi 5 is being used, the "dtoverlay=uart0-pi5" and "dtoverlay=i2c1-pi5" lines configure the devices to operate similar to how they do with the Pi 3 & 4.

 ### 4. Perform System Update